yamin-shihab/study-notes/grade_7/math.md

 ## Number Concepts

 * There are two main types of numbers:
-  * A prime number is a whole number above 1 that cannot be made by multiplying other whole numbers together.
+  * A prime number is a whole number above 1 that can't be made by multiplying other whole numbers together.
   * Composite numbers are whole numbers that can be made by multiplying other whole numbers together.
-  * 1 is not a prime nor a composite number.
+  * 1 isn't a prime nor a composite number.
 * The following are rules to tell if a number is divisible by some certain number.
   * 1 when it's an integer.
 (123, 543, 2 490)
   * 2 when the last digit is even.
 (6, 92, 412 342)